rsmaller/carg/README.md

 You can otherwise specify `NULL` to print out the usage message instead.
 The `USAGE_MESSAGE` macro expands to NULL and can also be used; it exists for readability purposes.

+#### libcargValidate()
+This function will do a final pass to ensure every argument in the argument vector has been used for something.
+If it encounters a redundant or unused argument, it will show the argument in an error message and terminate the program.
+Of course, this function should be called after any argument setters.

 ## Assertion Macros

 ### REQUIRED_ARGUMENT()